T2VEval: Benchmark Dataset and Objective Evaluation Method for T2V-generated Videos: Introduction

-In recent years, numerous studies have focused on establishing T2V evaluation benchmarks and automated metrics \cite{liu2024fetv, liu2024evalcrafter,wu2024towards,huang2024vbench,zhang2024rethinking,kou2024subjective, sun2024t2v}, assessing text-generated videos across dimensions such as visual quality, temporal consistency, and text-video alignment.
-Although this approach offers a more detailed representation of the generative abilities of T2V models, it might lead to metrics that are less applicable and generalizable.
-For instance, readability assessments of generated text become redundant in contexts where text generation is irrelevant.
-Furthermore, many works design automated metrics by directly employing models such as DOVER\cite{wu2023exploring} and RAFT\cite{teed2020raft}, which are trained and tested on real video datasets, thus overlooking the inherent statistical distribution differences between real videos and text-generated videos.
-In addition, some studies, similar to traditional video/image quality assessments, use a single score to represent the quality of text-generated videos.
+In recent years, numerous studies have focused on establishing T2V evaluation benchmarks and automated metrics \cite{liu2024fetv, liu2024evalcrafter,wu2024towards,huang2024vbench,zhang2024rethinking,kou2024subjective, sun2024t2v} for assessing the text-to-video quality across dimensions such as visual quality, temporal consistency, and text-video alignment.
+Although these approach offers a more detailed representation of the generative abilities of T2V models, it may lead to metrics that are less applicable and generalizable due to their over-specialization to specific evaluation dimensions.
+For instance, readability assessments of the text-related elements in T2V-generated videos become redundant in contexts where textual content is absence or not the primary focus.
+Furthermore, many works design automated metrics by directly employing models such as DOVER\cite{wu2023exploring} and RAFT\cite{teed2020raft}, which are trained and tested on datasets consisting of human-made videos rather than AI-generated videos.
+This operation ignores the inherent statistical distribution differences between these two classes of videos.
+This practice overlooking the inherent statistical distribution differences between real videos and text-generated videos.
+In addition, some studies, similar to traditional video and image quality assessments, use a single score to represent the quality of T2V-generated videos.
 Although this approach simplifies the evaluation process and enhances metric applicability, it can easily overlook the strengths and weaknesses of certain T2V models in specific generation tasks.